tallinnrunningtours/tallinnrunningtours.github.io/src/pages/index.md

 ---
 layout: default
-title: Free Tallinn Running Tours
+title: Free Tallinn Running Tours - Start with 5km
 description: Come train and explore Tallinn with us!
 See places that normal tourists do not see.
 We go rain or shine!
 ---